KajalLad1206/k8s-microservices-demo/mongo-app/README.md

-# MongoDB & Mongo Express Kubernetes Deployment
+# Simple MongoDB & Mongo Express Kubernetes Deployment

 This project contains Kubernetes manifest files to deploy a **MongoDB** database and **Mongo Express** (a web-based MongoDB admin interface) using **StatefulSets** and supporting configurations.